ruyuanzhang/ruyuanzhang.github.io/Bio.md

 permalink: /Bio
 ---

-I am currently a postdoctoral research associate, working with Prof. Geoffery Ghose[Kay] in [Center for Magnetic Resonance Research][CMRR] at University of Minnesota Twin cities.
+My name is Ru-Yuan Zhang (张洳源 in Chinese).
+I am currently a postdoctoral research associate, working with Prof. [Geoffery Ghose][Ghose] in [Center for Magnetic Resonance Research][CMRR] at University of Minnesota Twin cities.

 I got my Ph.D in 2016 from [Department of Brain and Cognitive Sciences][BCS] and [Center for Visual Science][CVS] at  University of Rochester (Rochester,NY).
 During my Ph.D, I worked with Prof. [Daphne Bavelier] [Bavelier] and Prof. [Duje Tadin][Tadin].
 Super lucky!
 Two smart and nice advisors helped me a lot both in my life and academic career.